 Test Method: ISO 1518

-One of the most important properties of a thin film coating is the adhesion (interfacial forces between two surfaces) between the coating and the substrate.
+One of the most important properties of a thin film coating is the adhesion between the coating and the substrate.
 The most common method of accurate measurement of thin film coating adhesion is the scratch tester.

 This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, and water can be very significant for many applications.
 This practice may induce property changes associated with end use conditions, including the effects of sunlight, moisture, and heat.
 The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and salt water exposure.

 Test Method: ASTM D6695 – 08